Azure-Samples/app-service-dotnet-configure-deployment-sources-for-web-apps/README.md

           Azure App Service basic sample for managing web apps.
           Note: you need to have the Git command line available on your PATH.
 The sample makes a direct call to 'git'.
-           - Create 4 web apps under the same new app service plan:
+           - Create 5 web apps under the same new app service plan:
              - Deploy to 1 using FTP
              - Deploy to 2 using local Git repository
              - Deploy to 3 using a publicly available Git repository
              - Deploy to 4 using a GitHub repository with continuous integration
+             - Deploy to 5 using Web Deploy

 ## Running this Sample ##